CalmDownVal/slideshow/packages/slideshow/readme.md

 ### useProgression hook

-This hook returns an instance of `Progression` which provides values indicating the individual phases of a slide.
+This hook returns a progression object with values indicating the individual phases of a slide.
 Each value ranges from zero to one (inclusive).

-- **Appear** - from the first pixels of a slide appearing on the screen until it reaches its maximum possible visible area.
+- **Main** - from the moment a slide starts entering the screen (0) until it leaves the screen entirely (1).
+- **Dock** - from the start (0) to the end (1) of the docking phase.
+Always zero when dock is not used.
-- **Main** - from the time a slide reaches its maximum visible area to the moment its visible area starts decreasing again
+- **enter** - from the moment a slide starts entering the screen (0) until it reaches maximum visible area (1).
-- **Disappear** - from the time a slide starts decreasing in visible area to the moment it completely disappears from the viewport
+- **leave** - from the moment a slide starts leaving the screen (0) until it leaves entirely (1).

-- **Dock** - from the start to the end of the docking phase
+This hook will automatically update your component when any of the values you're using changes.

 Example usage: